You’ve probably heard the overused phrase “content is king” before.

 - B2B Content Marketing VS B2C Content Marketing

 - How to Measure and Track Your Content Marketing Efforts

 - Why is Content Marketing Important?

-Intro to Content Marketing in 2020
+Intro to Content Marketing

 The content marketing definition is simple – it is the method of creating and promoting content with the intention to create interest in your brand, company, and services – blogging, posting on social media, email marketing, podcasting, or building a video channel to represent your products or brand offerings all fall under the umbrella of content marketing.